 Camping in Indian Basin

 There was about 100′ to descend from the ridge and I immediately scouted the terrain for a suitable campsite, preferably sheltered from the wind.
-Towards the bottom near a lake outlet I came across several beautiful fields of wildflowers.
+Towards the bottom near a lake outlet, I came across several beautiful fields of wildflowers.
 They certainly looked out of place in such a barren environment, but they would make great subject matter for photos.

 Indian Basin contains three main lakes and several small tarns, guarded over by Fremont, Jackson, and Harrower peaks.
-As testament to past glacial activity the bedrock of the entire basin exhibits extensive scouring and polishing by glaciers.
+As a testament to past glacial activity, the bedrock of the entire basin exhibits extensive scouring and polishing by glaciers.
 It was easy to envision the entire basin buried under a massive glacier spilling into Island Lake below.

-Just above the largest lake I found a good campsite sheltered from the wind by a granite wall.
+Just above the largest lake, I found a good campsite sheltered from the wind by a granite wall.
 Throughout the day I saw a few climbing parties setting up a basecamp on the opposite side of the lake.
 Late in the day a couple arrived and began to search for a good site.
 It was apparent that they were fatigued from the hike and constant wind.
 I guessed that from the fact that they set up their tent in the first available level spot, which unfortunately offered no shelter from the wind.
 It looked like their tent would not survive the night.

 Indian Basin Wildflowers Wind River Range #66893 Purchase

-Poor Light and Hi Tech Discoveries
+Poor Light and Hi-Tech Discoveries

 The next day I took to wandering around the basin to look for more subject matter.
-Unfortunately throughout day and evening lighting conditions were still pretty bland.
+Unfortunately throughout the day and evening lighting conditions were still pretty bland.
 While scouting around on a high granite knoll I came across an unlikely piece of trash.
-At first I thought it was some sort of packaging, but it turned out to be a solar charger.
+At first, I thought it was some sort of packaging, but it turned out to be a solar charger.

 Indian Basin Camp Wind River Range #66863 Purchase

 The next morning it was time to leave.
 I only had enough supplies left for one last night at Island Lake before the hike out.
 My one regret while staying at Indian Basin was that I didn’t attempt to hike up to Indian Pass.
-At the time I was tiring from a long trip, and bummed at the lack of good light for pictures.
+At the time I was tiring from a long trip and bummed at the lack of good light for pictures.
 So I foolishly decided to blow it off.
 Sitting here now writing this post I’m kicking myself for not checking out the pass.

 Alpenglow over Indian Basin Camp Wind River Range #66949 Purchase